wkumari/draft-harkins-owe/README.md

 Internet-Draft      Opportunistic Wireless Encryption          July 2016

+   the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.

 Table of Contents

    1. Introduction  . . . . . . . . . . . . . . . . . . . . . . . .
 2